-DoD Instruction 3115.11 - DoD "Intelligence Human Capital Management Operations", January 22, 2009 - designates the USD(I) as the "accreditation and certification official for the Defense Intelligence Components Department Level programs" and charges him/her with the responsibility to establish a DoD-level certification program for the Defense Intelligence Enterprise (DIE).
+DoD Instruction 3115.11 - DoD "Intelligence Human Capital Management Operations", January 22, 2009 - designates the Under Secretary of Defense for Intelligence & Security (USD[I&S]) as the "accreditation and certification official for the Defense Intelligence Components Department Level programs" and charges him/her with the responsibility to establish a DoD- level certification program for the Defense Intelligence Enterprise (DIE).

 DoD Directive 5105.21, "Defense Intelligence Agency", March 18, 2008 appoints the Director DIA (DR/DIA) as the Defense Collection Manager (DCM) and DoD Instruction 3325.08, "Defense Intelligence Collection Management", September 17, 2012 assigns the DR/DIA the responsibility to appoint a subordinate Functional Manager (FM) for CM (FM/CM) to oversee DoD CM activities.
-As such, the USD(I) has directed that the DR/DIA establish and administer the CCMP Certification Program for CM professionals across the DIE.
+As such, the USD(I&S) has directed that the DR/DIA establish and administer the CCMP Certification Program for CM professionals across the DIE.